 Proceedings of the Thirty-Second AAAI Conference on Artificial Intelligence (AAAI-18).
 New Orleans, Louisiana, February 2-7, 2018.

 To evaluate my work on automatically scoring metaphor novelty, I built a large, publicly available dataset of syntactically-related word pairs labeled for metaphor novelty on a continuous scale.
 The word pairs were extracted from running text originating in the VU Amsterdam Metaphor Corpus, the most widely used metaphor detection dataset to date.
 The VUAMC is comprised of text fragments from news articles, academic publications, fiction narratives, and transcribed conversations; within the text fragments, individual words are labeled as metaphors.
 I extracted 18,439 syntactically-related pairs of nouns, verbs, adjectives, and adverbs in which at least one of the two words was originally tagged as a metaphor in the VUAMC, and collected annotations for the word pairs from Amazon Mechanical Turk workers on a scale from 0-3, with 3 meaning the word pair formed a highly novel metaphor.
 This dataset will be described in our upcoming LREC paper:

 Natalie Parde and Rodney D. Nielsen.
 A Corpus of Metaphor Novelty Scores for Syntactically-Related Word Pairs.
-To appear in the
+In the